-That is what we will try to see here from the simple diagram what it shows like carbon content is 0.04, 0.08 0.12 and say 0.16, this is weight percent of the carbon in increasing amount.
-In the y axis I will say this side we have the strength of the weldment increasing from say this is the minimum level 55KSI.
-So, the tensile strength KSI in case a unit say here it is 75 somewhere here 85 then 100 then 130 say this is 65.
-On the other hand this is another axis where we are showing the elongation say changing from like say 10, 20, 30 this percentage elongation showing the ductility of the steel weld joints.
-So, we will now try to see that how does tensile strength and elongation of the 2.25 chromium and 1, molybdenum steel weldments will be this is the base metal how it is properties will be changing.
-As a function of carbon content when the properties are tested in as welded condition or in stress relived condition.
-So, we will try to see both the variations, so in the 1 case when the properties of the weldment of the 2.25 chromium molybdenum 1 and 2.25 chromium and 1 molybdenum steel weldment is tested the kind of variation that we go property variation is like this.
-So, here the tensile strength of the weldment as a function of the carbon content on the this is the weld metal properties.
-On the other hand when we perform the stress reliving treatment say exposure of the weldment at 1300 Fahrenheit for 1 hour per inch thickness then the way by which the property variation takes place is basically the tensile strength is reduced and what we get here we get the reduction huge reduction in the properties.
+weld metal that is what we will try to see here from this simple diagram what it shows like carbon content is 0.04, 0.08, 0.12 and say 0.16 this is weight % of the carbon in increasing amount.

+In the Y axis I will say this side we have the strength of the weldment increasing from So, this is the minimum level 55 KSI so the tensile strength KSI in KSI unit say here it is 75 somewhere here 85 then 100 then 130 say this is 65.
+On the other hand this is another axis where we are showing the elongation.
+Elongation say changing from like say 10, 20, 30 this is the percentage elongation showing the ductility of the steel weld joints.
+So we will now try to see that how does the How does the tensile strength and elongation of the 2.25 chromium and 1 molybdenum steel weldments will be this is the base metal how its properties will be changing as a function of carbon content when the properties are tested in as welded condition or in stress relieved condition.

+So, we will try to see both the variations, so in the one case when the properties of the weldment of the point 2.25 chromium and 1 molybdenum steel weldment is tested the kind of variation that we go property variation is like this.
+So, here the tensile strength of the weldment as a function of the carbon content. on the this is the weld metal properties.
+On the other hand when we perform the stress relieving treatment say exposure of the weldment at 1300 Fahrenheit for 1 hour per inch thickness then the way by which the property variation takes place is basically the tensile strength is reduced and what we get here we get the reduction huge reduction in the property.
-So, this is stress relieved and the tensile strength of the weld metal in stress relived condition as a function of the carbon content.
-So, of course there is a increase in tensile strength with increase of carbon content but there is a huge drop in the tensile strength with the stress reliving heat treatment at say 1300 Fahrenheit for 1 hour exposure per unit inch section thickness.

-On the other hand ductility also come down hugely with the increase of the carbon content.
-And so what will see here like the ductility drops to the 5% this is what is the case in the as welded condition.
-And when we check the same in when we check the same in the in case of stress relived condition and there is a marginal improvement in the ductility of metals.
+So, this is stress relieved and the tensile strength of the weld metal in a stress relieved condition as a function of the carbon content.
+So, of course there is increase in Now tensile strength with the increase of carbon content but there is a huge drop in the tensile strength with the stress relieving heat treatment at say 1300 Fahrenheit for 1 hour exposure per unit in section thickness.
+On the other hand ductility also comes down hugely with the reduction of with the increase of the carbon content and so what we will see here like the ductility drops to the 5%.
+This is what is the case in the as welded condition and when we check the same in the When we check the same in case of stress relieved condition then there is a marginal improvement in the ductility of metal.
+So, stress relieved weld metal shows the higher percentage of ductility for a same carbon content.